-Some time ago I wrote about St-Germain, the wonderful elderflower liqueur with a unique, fruity and floral flavor.
-Armed with this exciting new liqueur that showed so much promise, I felt that there was simply no end to the many ways it could be used successfully in a cocktail.
-However, since that time, most of the drinks I see on bar menus are variations on the original sparkling wine and vodka theme.
-Don't get me wrong, that's a nice way to use the stuff, but every time I see someone doing something unusual or unique with St-Germain, I take note.
-I am not alone.
-Jamie Boudreau created a growing list of St-Germain cocktails that all sound pretty interesting.
-Another fellow blogger and respected writer, Paul Clarke even posted one of his own experiments, wondering if his combination had been "done yet".
-I tried it and immediately put it on my house menu.
-And now I am going to share it with you.
+Some time ago we wrote about St-Germain, the wonderful elderflower liqueur with a unique, fruity and floral flavor.
+Armed with this exciting new liqueur that showed so much promise, we felt that there was simply no end to the many ways it could be used successfully in a cocktail.
+However, since that time, most of the drinks we see on bar menus are variations on the original sparkling wine and vodka theme.
+That’s still a nice way to use the stuff, but every time we see someone doing something unusual or unique with St-Germain, it is worth taking note.
+Even Jamie Boudreau created a growing list of St-Germain cocktails that all sound pretty interesting.
+Another fellow blogger and respected writer, Paul Clarke even posted one of his own experiments, wondering if his combination had been “done yet”.
+We tried it and immediately put it on the house menu.
+And now we’re going to share it with you.

 Dunniette by Paul Clarke